LangenGroup/RedPitayaSTCL/README.md

 With this addition, it is possible to keep the lock stable over at least several hours.

+#### Usage as a frequency monitor:

+The error signal of the unstabilized follower laser(s) can also serve as a frequency reference, e.g. in a spectroscopy measurement.
+In such a measurement the laser(s) are typically scanned externally and one is interested in assigning a precise frequency to each datapoint.
+To achieve this we calibrate the frequency axis by locking the cavity and setting the laser to be scanned to the lowest and highest desired frequency of the scan.
+These frequency values are calibrated by recording frequency samples on a wavemeter.
+Through this procedure, we obtain a mapping from “error space” to frequency space via a linear fit through the error-frequency value pairs.
+The error of this mapping is limited primarily by the wavemeter uncertainty, as the cavity error is on the order of 1 MHz.
+If the laser frequency scan behaves non-linearly, the wavemeter monitoring can be run in the background during the entire measurement, so that during the evaluation the nonlinearity can be accounted for.
+An example can be found in `RedPitayaSTCL/examples//OperationExampleFrequencyMonitorin.py`.

 <!-- MARKDOWN LINKS & IMAGES -->